The first full-scale opera performed in and under water, continuation/culmination part of the 5 Fathoms Opera Project.

 — a genetic scientist named “T.I.N.A.” (“there is no alternative”) from the twenty-first century, creator of Blorkra’s species;

-— A swamp dweller named “Snatch”, living in 75,000 A.D.
+— a swamp dweller named “Snatch”, living in 75,000 A.D.

 Can these ancestors teach her anything useful?
 They express only a series of vague warnings and muddled apologies in languages Blorkra doesn’t understand.
 Hopeful, she moves towards the shore in her gelatinous bubble; towards the shadowy figures with the boat.
 In her final hallucination, Blorkra sees her own violent death.